-In summary the Chairman explained that further work was required to integrate the adult's Autism Strategy with a children's and young people's Autism Strategy.
-The consultation would go ahead as planned but a progress report would be required at the January Board meeting with a view to developing an all age Strategy for March.
+In summary the Chairman explained that further work was required to integrate the Children's and Young People's Autism strategy with the adult strategy.
+The consultation would go ahead as planned but a progress report would be required at the January HWB meeting with a view to sign off one combined strategy in March.

-- a) Considered and discussed the content of the Draft Autism Strategy for Adults in Worcestershire; - b) Authorised consultation on this Strategy and requested a progress report be brought back to the Board in January 2015 for consideration, along with a progress report on consultation on a children and young people's Autism Strategy; - Requested that an all age Strategy be developed and brought back for consideration and sign off in March 2015.
+- a) Considered and discussed the content of the Draft Autism Strategy for Adults in Worcestershire; - b) Authorised consultation on this strategy and requested a progress report on the integration of the adults with the children and young people's strategy be brought back to the Board in January 2015 for consideration, - c) Request that the integrated strategy be brought back for consideration and sign off in March 2015.